A Bird Song Detector for improving bird identification through Deep Learning: a case study from Do\~nana: Discussion

 \section{Discussion}

+This study presents the methodological development and evaluation of a two-stage pipeline designed to enhance bird species identification in PAM.
 The results demonstrate that incorporating a Bird Song Detector significantly enhances bird identification in audio recordings.
 By segmenting recordings and isolating relevant audio regions, the detector effectively reduces FNs while keeping FPs to a minimum.
 This pre-filtering process ensures that classifiers operate on cleaner, more focused segments, reducing the risk of misclassification due to background noise or overlapping sounds.

-Most publicly available ecoacoustic algorithms \citep{BirdNET-Analyzer, google2024perch} focus primarily on bird species classification rather than the detection of vocalizations.
+\textbf{Evaluation of Detectors. } Most publicly available ecoacoustic algorithms \citep{BirdNET-Analyzer, google2024perch} focus primarily on bird species classification rather than the detection of vocalizations.
 However, general species classification models often struggle in PAM programs deployed in real-world scenarios, as it is already a known case for BirdNET \citep{perez2023birdnet, funosas2024assessing}.
 Our results confirm that relying solely on BirdNET for binary bird detection leads to high FN and FP rates, which limits its ability to detect bird presence.

+Selecting an appropriate confidence threshold for the Bird Song Detector is key to balance recall and precision.
+As shown, increasing the threshold reduces FPs but also results in substantial TP losses—up to 99\% at the highest setting.
+We found that a threshold of 0.15 offered the best compromise, maintaining reasonable recall while limiting the number of non-informative detections processed downstream.
+This balance is critical in real-world deployments, where excessively low thresholds would flood subsequent stages with noise, while overly conservative thresholds risk missing important vocalizations.
+The chosen threshold of 0.15 minimizes FN rates without overwhelming the classifier with FP detections, thus optimizing overall system efficiency and ecological reliability.

 Fine-tuned BirdNET, when used as a detector with a 0.6 confidence score threshold, failed to detect 68\% of positive samples, meaning a large portion of bird vocalizations were missed.
 Lowering the confidence threshold to 0.1 improved recall, reducing FNs to 36\%, but at the cost of 20\% FPs, a 950\% rise in FPs.
 In contrast, the Bird Song Detector achieved a more balanced trade-off, reducing FNs to 26\% while keeping FPs below 5\%.
 This demonstrates its effectiveness in distinguishing bird vocalizations from background noise while maintaining high precision.